SimonHerrera/angular-router-demo-controller-as/README.md

-# angular-router-demo using Scope 6-1-2016
+# angular-router-demo using Controller As 6-1-2016